ditah-at/hyperlyse/README.md

 * semitransparent markers
 * R011 define custom spectral range (x-axis) used for all comparison operations (with UI element)
 * R012 select spectrum by rectangle (average)
+* R013 new database architecture
+  - DETAILED REQUIREMENTS
+    - load and save, portable db format
+    - select, display and compare specific DB spectrum
+    - extended fields/metadata for database spectra
+    - image of source material
+  - SOLUTION
+    - based on file system
+    - for each spectrum, store:
+      - jcamp-dx file with spectrum data and metadata
+      - png image with visualization of source
+    - load database -> recursivly parse arbitryry folder, or load single file
+    - save to database -> just save anywhere
+    - delete from database -> delete from filesystem
+    - portable -> just copy filesystem
+    - new fields and where they are stored in jcamp-dx:
+      - name/id ==> ##TITLE
+      - origin (e.g. name of color poster or manuscript) ==> ##TITLE
+      - original HSI file ==> ##SOURCE REFERENCE
+      - rectangle of measurement ==> ##SOURCE REFERENCE
+      - measurement device ==> ##SPECTROMETER/DATASYSTEM
+      - pigment intensity (light, medium, dark) ==> ##SAMPLE DESCRIPTION
 * in the process: lots of internal refactoring

 ### v1.2